 To make this pumpkin pull-apart bread, we start with a dough.
 Butter, milk, and sugar are warmed and sprinkled with yeast.
 The pumpkin is added next, along with of flour and spicy fall seasonings.
 While the original cinnamon rolls have a tender, moist dough, we add extra flour and kneading time to strengthen the pumpkin pull-apart bread dough.
 Once tacky and slightly stretchy, the dough is set aside to rise.

 Next comes the rolling and stacking of the dough.
-We cut a ton of equal-sized tiny squares and layer them in a loaf pan with a cinnamon sugar filling so that each piece of bread, coated with gooey sweetened butter filling, pulls apart easily.
-The bread undergoes a second rise before it is baked and drizzled with more goo, this time a cream cheese glaze, slightly tangy and perfectly sweet.
+First, we cut a ton of equal-sized tiny squares and layer them in a loaf pan with a cinnamon sugar filling.
+Each piece of bread gets a coat of gooey sweetened butter filling so the pieces pull apart easily.
+The bread undergoes a second rise before it is baked and drizzled with a cream cheese glaze.

 This pumpkin pull-apart bread should be the centerpiece of your upcoming brunches and holiday meals.
 Simple, comfortable flavors in the packaging of a unique and modern treat.
 Give this pumpkin pull-apart bread a try and I promise that you’ll fall in love.
 Be sure to check out the other recipes involved in the #virtualpumpkinparty!
 You’ll be seeing them scattered over various sites today, and they’re sure to knock your socks off.
 Many thanks to Sara for coordinating this fun little get together.

 If you like this pumpkin pull-apart bread, you should check out: